- MB2-710: Microsoft Dynamics CRM Online Deployment

 - Compare Dynamics CRM Notes and OneNote; identify storage location for OneNote notebooks; configure OneNote integration; integrate Skype and Skype for Business; identify limitations for Skype and Skype for Business; describe Office 365 Groups; identify requirements for Office 365 Groups; integrate Office 365 Groups with Microsoft Dynamics CRM Online

 Lastly, something which I’m disappointed about, there is no updated version of MB2-701: Extending Microsoft Dynamics CRM 2013 AKA the CRM Developers exam.
 The name of the exam tells you everything you need to know, it’s for CRM 2013!
 Whaaaaat!?!
-Unfortunately, CRM developers don’t seem to be getting much love these days… 🙁 Admittedly, from a developers point of view, there hasn’t been too much that has changed, however CRM 2015 Update 1 rather sneakily altered some of the supported methods for form level JScript.
+Unfortunately, CRM developers don’t seem to be getting much love these days… 🙁 Admittedly, from a developers point of view, there hasn’t been too much that has changed, however, CRM 2015 Update 1 rather sneakily altered some of the supported methods for form level JScript.
 This has caused some issues with coding that was written pre-update 1.
-On the balance of things therefore, an updated Developers exam is definitely something that would be great to see and I was very much looking forward to seeing this as part of the new refreshed exam list.
-Looks like I will have to attempt to sit MB2-701 at some point this year instead.
+On the balance of things, therefore, an updated Developers exam is something that would be great to see, and I was very much looking forward to seeing this as part of the newly refreshed exam list.
+It looks like I will have to attempt to sit MB2-701 at some point this year instead.

 I’ve already been able to sit and successfully pass MB2-712, so I’ve got my fingers crossed that I will be able to pass all three of other exams too.
 Better start hitting the books soon!